leeper/Rcourse/index.md

 ---
 ## Course Outline ##

 I've posted a [Course Outline](CourseOutline.html) that describes the course outline and schedule.
-Slides for each part of the course are posted on the [Course Outline](CourseOutline.html), as well.
+Slides for each part of the course are posted on the Course Outline, as well.

 ---
 ## Tutorial Scripts ##
 The [scripts page](Scripts.html) lists the various tutorial scripts that I've produced for the course.
+HTML versions of the scripts can be seen at the [Tutorials page](Tutorials/).

 These scripts are fully executable, meaning they can be copied into the R console, run through a script editor (like [rite](https://github.com/leeper/rite)) or IDE (like [RStudio](http://www.rstudio.com)), or executed on the command line using [RScript](http://stat.ethz.ch/R-manual/R-devel/library/utils/html/Rscript.html).